 In an interview with CIO, John Hoebler, managing director at a consulting firm, said some ERP systems fail because organizations never use the solutions' most advanced features.

-According to Kevin Herrig, president and CEO at an ERP software specialist, a lack of proper employee training is another reason behind failed ERP solutions.
+According to Kevin Herrig, president and CEO of an ERP software specialist, a lack of proper employee training is another reason behind failed ERP solutions.
 Herrig told CIO that if companies do not make training and communication priorities, businesses may own "a very expensive version of Excel."

 A Midsize Insider report by Contel Bradford also highlighted the importance of employee communication and training regarding the use of ERP software.
-Organizations should create ROI projections for their deployments, include decision-makers in the implementation process and have programs to teach staff members how to use the new system.
+Organizations should create ROI projections for their deployments, include decision-makers in the implementation process, and have programs to teach staff members how to use the new system.

-If personnel are constantly struggling with technology and receiving little help from executives on how to leverage the solution, more problems will be created than solved.
+If personnel is constantly struggling with technology and receiving little help from executives on how to leverage the solution, more problems will be created than solved.
 Therefore, it is imperative that businesses always ask for feedback from users to ensure their needs are supported with the right infrastructure and tools to perform their jobs to the best of their abilities.

 According to Bradford, vendor selection cannot be overlooked for companies planning to invest in ERP.
-A midsize business in particular should view the websites of potential service providers to see their offerings, communicate with the firm and learn how previous clients have found the business's platforms.
+A midsize business, in particular, should view the websites of potential service providers to see their offerings, communicate with the firm, and learn how previous clients have found the business's platforms.

-A failed ERP deployment will cause businesses to go back to the drawing board, losing money, productivity and position compared to competitors.
+A failed ERP deployment will cause businesses to go back to the drawing board, losing money, productivity, and position compared to competitors.
 Infor solutions are some of the most effective systems available, helping companies of all sizes and industries take advantage of ERP's potential.
 Firms planning to adopt a new platform should consider Infor software to meet their specific demands.